 Depending on needs and circumstances we may use triads (the two clients plus the family or financial professional), quads (the two clients and two lawyers) and the full team (two lawyers, two clients plus the family and/or financial professional).
 We tailor the meetings based on the expertise that is required, and we work hard to preserve the coparenting relationship, enhance the clients’ communication, and empower them to develop agreements that will stand the test of time.

-Debbie P. Hoffman is a founding partner of HD Collaborative Law and a member of the Collaborative Practice Group Best4All.ca in Waterloo, Ontario.
+Debbie P. Hoffman is a founding partner of HD Collaborative Law and a member of the Collaborative Practice Group at Collaborative Divorce Waterloo Region in Waterloo, Ontario.
 Debbie is a collaborative Legal Professional, Family Law Lawyer, Mediator, Collaborative Team Trainer, Divorce and Communication Coach.
-She can be found at www.hdcollaborativelaw.com and reached at [email protected] and @thedivorceguide.ca on Instagram.
+She can be found at www.hdcollaborativelaw.com and reached at email@example.com and @thedivorceguide.ca on Instagram.